The following piece was originally published by American Renaissance, on September 21, 2018.

 Stranglehold of anti-racism over legislation

 As Vice President of the Parti National-Libéral, I intend to discuss how anti-racism contributes to the migratory subversion of white, Christian France.
 Anyone who intends seriously to fight cultural Islamisation, and the loss of the racial identity must denounce the invasion from Africa and the Middle East.
 Anyone who intends to fight the invasion should fight the anti-racism that prohibits the nation from defending its territory and its bio-cultural identity.
 Anyone who intends to fight the “great replacement,” which anti-racism triggers and protects, should demand the re-emigration of migrants.

-By anti-racism, we mean the dogma that does not only deny the existence of race in biology, but prohibits the nation and individuals from practicing any form of discrimination or agression on the basis of race, be it biological race or the race of the spirit—conceived of as a web of ways of thinking, feeling, and acting that define a given people or ethnicity.
+By anti-racism, is to understood the dogma that does not only deny the existence of race in biology, but prohibits the nation and individuals from practicing any form of discrimination or agression on the basis of race, be it biological race or the race of the spirit—conceived of as a web of ways of thinking, feeling, and acting that define a given people or ethnicity.
 Anti-racism also forbids revisionist or negationist speech about the Holocaust, which is considered an offense against Jewish ethnicity.

 The climate of guilt and repentance after the Second World War greatly helped the proponents of anti-racism to shape legislation in accordance with their ideology.
 There were two decisive stages: the Pleven Law of 1972 created the crimes of racially motivated libel or defamation, and punished incitement to racial discrimination, hatred, or violence.
 The Gayssot law of 1990, was passed to “suppress any racist, anti-Semitic, or xenophobic act,” and forbids questioning the existence of crimes against humanity, including genocide by gas chambers.